paritytech/polkadot-staking-miner-monitor/README.md

 ## Polkadot staking miner monitor

-This is a simple tool that monitors each election in polkadot, kusama and westend then stores the solutions to the election and the winners in a SQLite database.
+This is a simple tool that monitors each election in polkadot, kusama and westend then stores the following data related in a SQLite database:
+- submissions: The list of all submissions in each election, this is regarded as successful if the solution extrinsic is accepted by the chain.
+The solution may be rejected at the end of the election when it's fully verified.
+You can use `slashed` to check if the solution is accepted or not.
+- winners: The list of all winner in each election
+- slashed: The list of all slashed solutions in each election

 The tool is based on the subxt library and is written in Rust.

-It exposes the following web API:
+It exposes the following web APIs:

 - `GET /submissions` - Get all submissions from the database in JSON format.
 - `GET /submissions/{n}` - Get the `n` most recent submissions from the database in JSON format, n is a number.